-If you want to give new life to a vintage chair, couch or ottoman the animal-friendly way, you can opt to reupholster it with faux suede or faux leather.
-Pay less and see it last longer if you do.
+If you want to give new life to a vintage chair or couch, you can opt to reupholster it with faux leather or vegan suede.
+You can pay less and see it last longer if you do.

-More people are giving faux a try, with demand for vegan leather up 50% a year, according to a report from Infinium Global Research.
-It helps that the materials are getting better than in the Mad Men days of shinny vinyl!
+More people are giving faux a try, with demand for vegan leather and suede up 50% annually in recent years, according to a report from Infinium Global Research.
+It helps that the materials are getting better-looking than in the Mad Men days of shinny vinyl!

 Faux Suede Upholstery Fabric

 Vegan suede upholstery fabric is often made of polyester microfiber, a fancier version of that stuff many of us use to clean and polish our cars.
-In other words, faux suede is woven of plastic, a fiber version of the same material in water bottles.
+Like other microfiber, faux suede is woven of plastic.
+It is a fiber version of the same material in water bottles.
 In fact, recycled containers are often used to make faux suede, aka microfiber.

 It's not a stretch, then, that vegan suede is more durable than real suede, that it is less likely to tear and is so much easier to clean.
 It's also cheaper.